Skip to main content

 9 Protecting Cut Ends and Fixings

 Cut ends absorb moisture up to ten times faster than face grain.
 Many failures start where timber was cut or drilled during installation.
 This is because end grain exposes the long, hollow cells that act like straws.
+If you've ever seen a deck board rot from the end while the middle is still sound, this is why.
+The water literally wicks its way in.

 • Seal all cut ends immediately – use field treatment preservative